Charlotte Gray (film): Production

 Filming took place between February and May 2001.
 Exteriors were filmed on location at Saint-Antonin-Noble-Val, in the French department of Tarn-et-Garonne, as well as in England, Scotland and at Pinewood Studios.

 Reception

 Charlotte Gray received negative reviews from critics.
-It holds a 33% rating on Rotten Tomatoes based on 89 reviews.
+It holds a 33% approval rating on review aggregator website Rotten Tomatoes based on 89 reviews, with an average rating of 4.7/10.
 The critics' consensus said, "A dull adaptation of Sebastian Faulk's novel despite gorgeous cinematography and Cate Blanchett's best efforts".
-Metacritic gave the film a score of 48 based on 28 reviews.
+On Metacritic, the film holds a score of 48 out of 100 based on 28 reviews, indicating "mixed or average reviews".

 Charlotte Gray grossed AUD 4,188,497 at the box office in Australia, USD 1,886,566 in the United Kingdom and Ireland, and only USD 741,394 in the United States, where it had a very limited release (widest release was 52 cinemas).

+Blanchett was nominated for Best Actress – Drama at the 6th Golden Satellite Awards, ultimately losing to Sissy Spacek for In the Bedroom.